HeminQadir/MltuiOrganSeg/README.md

 python train.py
 ```

-You can open `train.py` to change the hyper-parameters and others things such as the save_dir and data_dir
+You can open `train.py` and change the hyper-parameters and others things such as the save_dir and data_dir

 ## Note:
 - This represents only the initial version, with numerous modifications in progress